 - Spray it onto sweat stains before washing.

 Here is how to prevent future armpit stains.

-Many experts agree aluminium — a pore-blocking agent found in many deodorants — combined with sweat is the cause of the discolouration.
+However, if you are still not convinced, there are experts who agree that aluminum – a pore-blocking agent found in many deodorants – combined with sweat is the cause of the discolouration.
 Simply swapping your current stick for a deodorant that does not contain aluminum is the easy fix.